 This is used by our Faculty of Arts and Humanities, specifically for the performing arts, media and music.
 Built in 1880, the building underwent a major refurbishment in 2000.
 Fittingly, it was previously a cinema, and is named after Dame Ellen Terry, a star of the Victorian stage and a leading Shakespearean actress.

 Our Engineering, Environment and Computing Building (EEC), was completed in 2012.
 It uses a range of sustainable technologies, including rainwater harvesting, solar thermal energy and biomass boilers.
 Facilities include a precision wind-tunnel, a high-performance engineering centre, a Harrier Jump Jet, three flight simulators and the UK’s largest magnet.
 It is named after Sir Frank Whittle, a Coventry-born engineer and pilot who invented the jet engine.

 Built in 1960, this building recently underwent a complete internal refurbishment.
 It provides modern teaching and learning spaces for both the Faculty of Business and Law and the Faculty of Arts and Humanities.
 It is named after George Eliot, which was the pen name of the novelist Mary Anne Evans, one of the leading writers of the Victorian era.

-Built in 1959, this building is used by our Faculty of Arts and Humanities, predominately for the Design and Visual Art students, fitted with a full commercial fashion studio.
-This building was aptly named after the painter and print maker who created the world famous tapestry Christ in Glory hanging in Coventry Cathedral.
+Built in 1959, this building is currently undergoing an extensive internal redevelopment.
+Once completed, it will continue to be used by the Faculty of Arts and Humanities, predominantly by design and visual art students.
+It is aptly named after the painter and printmaker Graham Sutherland, who created the world-famous tapestry ‘Christ in Glory’ in Coventry Cathedral.